 For further information please read Bull of Heaven by Michael Lloyd.

-A seeker can expect a lengthy meet and greet process prior to a decision on acceptance for training.
-During this period a seeker should be able to convey a good knowledge of contemporary Paganism and Witchcraft.
+A Seeker can expect a lengthy meet and greet process prior to a decision on acceptance for training.
+During this period a Seeker should be able to convey a good knowledge of contemporary Paganism and Witchcraft.
 For a suggested reading list please click here.
 A candidate will be of adult age and able to demonstrate self-care, personal integrity and commitment.
 A candidate can expect to spend around five years completing training.
-Seekers may submit a considered expression of interest using the contact form at the bottom of this site.
-First, please see advice for Seekers here.
-All enquiries shall be treated with confidentiality.
-Those using pseudonyms shall receive no response.
+Seekers may submit a considered expression of interest here.